kublr/demos/demo9-jupyter-pyspark/README.md

 sc.stop()
 ```

-This command deletes the worker pods.
-The same effect has shutting down the notebook kernel.
+This command deletes the worker pods with the same effect as shutting down the notebook kernel.

 ## HDFS (Optional)

 [HDFS on Kubernetes](https://github.com/apache-spark-on-k8s/kubernetes-HDFS) project contains a ready-to-use Helm chart to deploy HDFS on a Kubernetes cluster.

 Default setup includes:
-- 2 namenodes, 1 active and 1 standby, with 100 GB volume each;
+- 2 namenodes, 1 active and 1 standby, with 100 GB volume each
-- 4 datanodes;
+- 4 datanodes
-- 3 journalnodes with 20 GB volume each;
+- 3 journalnodes with 20 GB volume each
-- 3 zookeeper servers (to make sure only one namenode is active) with 5 GB volume each;
+- 3 zookeeper servers (to make sure only one namenode is active) with 5 GB volume each
-- an HDFS client pod.
+- HDFS client pod

 To deploy HDFS, let's first clone that repo and go to the directory: